Edit

 Collection itself is independent of storage implementation.
 It is your choice if your collection function will work in both cases - for ArrayCollection and DbalCollection.
 Let us remind you, ArrayCollections are commonly used in relationships when you set new entities into the relationship but until the relationship is persisted, you will work with an ArrayCollection.

 Collection functions can be used in ICollection::findBy() or ICollection::orderBy() methods.
-A collection function is used as an array argument, the first value is the function identifier (it is recommended using function’s class name) and then function’s arguments as other array values.
+A collection function is passed as an array.
+The first value is the function identifier (it is recommended using function’s class name) and then function’s arguments as other array values.
 Collection functions may be used together, also nest together, so you can reuse them.

 // collection function call